Bachelor Flat: Production

 In October 1960, 20th Century Fox's Robert Goldstein announced he had bought the screen rights to a British stage comedy, Libby by Budd Grossman.
 The play had been staged in London the previous year.
 Grossman would write the script, Jack Cummings would produce, and Frank Tashlin would direct.
 The plot was about an English professor at Hunter College who got involved with a group of 17 year olds on the loose from boarding school.
 It was to take place in Greenwich Village and was to be shot on location in New York in 1961.

 Eventually the action was relocated to Malibu, where the film was shot starting April 1961.
-Lead roles were given to Fox contract stars Richard Beymer and Tuesday Weld.
+Lead roles were given to Fox contract stars Richard Beymer and Tuesday Weld, who had just supported another older star, Bing Crosby, in High Time.
 Gene Tierney was announced for the part of Weld's mother but Celeste Holm ended up playing it.
 After Ian Carmichael turned the film down Terry-Thomas was cast in the lead role; his first lead in an American film.

 In an interview with Peter Bogdanovich, Tashlin said he included the dachshund as a satire on CinemaScope due to the dog's shape.